-Raise Awareness Dear Dyslexic Podcast Series Episode 23 with Young Entrepreneur Jemima Hutton Jemima Hutton 2019 Dear Dyslexic Foundation Leadership Award Recipient Jemima is a diagnosed dyslexic student who is currently studying Provisional Entry Medicine at the University of the Queensland.
+Storytellers Dear Dyslexic Podcast Series Episode 23 with Young Entrepreneur Jemima Hutton Jemima Hutton 2019 Dear Dyslexic Foundation Leadership Award Recipient Jemima is a diagnosed dyslexic student who is currently studying Provisional Entry Medicine at the University of the Queensland.
 She has been assessed as being in the lowest 2% for reading with her eyes, however, she received an ATAR of 99.3 for her secondary school studies including two perfect scores.
 Jemima was Dux of her school and also ironically received the English Prize for being the top student even though she only ever read the books with her ears, using assistive technology at 3 times normal speed.
 After taking a gap year, Jemima started her own company called Dyslexia Demystified to support and empower young people with dyslexia.
 She has presented keynotes to students, teachers and parents at more than 40 different schools around Victoria and Queensland and made her international debut in Japan at the Asia Pacific Dyslexia Festival in 2018.
 In order to reach more young people like herself and build an online community of proud dyslexics, Jemima started a YouTube Channel, which she hopes will grow to be the largest online support platform for dyslexic young people.
 Shae hope's you enjoy this podcast with Jemima an inspiration for all young people.
 Listen now If you would like to help us keep creating our fantastic podcasts then you can donate today!
 Donations over $2 are tax-deductible and every dollar counts.
-Please select a donation amount: * $50 Will help us create a podcast and change the world through storytelling. $75 Will help us support young people and adults with a mentor. $100 Will help us run our 1800 helpline so those with dyslexia can connect through our peer support service.
+Please select a donation amount (required) $50 Will help us continue the work we are doing change the lives of young people and adults with dyslexia. $75 Will help us support young people and adults with a mentor. $100 Will help us run our 1800 helpline so those with dyslexia can connect through our peer support service.
 Other Donate Dear Dyslexic Foundation, changing the world through storytelling.